 In this day and age where digital products and media have fast become the norm, some documents still remain in its original form.
 This includes books, certificates, licenses, contracts, photographs, maps, manuals and other documents.
-Although scanned copies can be stored in electronics form, most people still prefer to have the original physical form of the item, either as proof of identity, ownership or because of it’s sentimental value.
+Although scanned copies are stored in electronics form; many people still prefer to have the original physical form of the item, either as proof of identity, ownership or because of it’s sentimental value.
 However, such physical forms are susceptible to water damage with some older items like contracts and old photographs extremely fragile against the damaging effects of exposure to water.

 Use paper towels to remove extra water from the book surface, however, use only plain paper towels without any ink prints.
-The book should be held at both covers so the pages can be air-blown without the pages sticking to one another as they dry out.
+Hold the book at both covers so the pages can be air-blown, without the pages sticking to one another as they dry out.
 It would also be best to sprinkle the pages with talcum powder to prevent adherence.

-Another technique that can be used for water-damaged books is to isolate them inside an enclosed area.
+Another technique used for water-damaged books is to isolate them inside an enclosed area.
 Doing this and placing a dehumidifier in can remove the moisture inside the area.
 Dehumidifiers can be the electromechanical type or the desiccant air-dry distribution type.
-Again, pages should be sprinkled with talcum powder to prevent them from sticking with one another.
+Again, sprinkle talcum powder on pages to prevent them from sticking with one another.

 The two methods above are effective in drying out wet books however the problem would be on how prevent deformation during the drying process.
 The next method would be the solution to this dilemma.

 Restoration companies utilize the vacuum-freeze drying method to effectively remove moisture from water-damaged books or documents while preventing deformation from occurring as the moisture is drawn out.
 The freeze-drying process is also known as lyophilization or cryodessication and requires specialized machineries.